-32(5): Except in disputes involving a State as a party, the award may be made public only with the consent of the parties.
+32(5): Except in an arbitration brought by an investor against a State under the terms of a treaty, the award may be made public only with the consent of both parties.

-32(5) bis: In disputes involving a State as a party, any award or other decision of the arbitral tribunal may be disclosed or made public by either of the parties without the consent of the other party; and the president of the tribunal is directed to dispatch a copy of all awards and other decisions to the UNCITRAL secretariat as they are issued, which shall without delay post them on the UNCITRAL website.
+32(5) bis: In an arbitration brought by an investor against a State under the terms of a treaty, any award, order or decision of the arbitral tribunal may be made public by either of the parties without the consent of the other party; and the tribunal shall forthwith dispatch a copy of all awards, orders and decisions to the UNCITRAL secretariat, which shall without delay post them on its website.